 Third, if your stock turned out to perform well, you can always increase the investment amount.
 As mentioned above, the aim is not to fear the market by making small losses.
 The real aim is not to miss big opportunities.

-#3.
-Do not worry a lot about brokerage and other charges:
+3. Do not worry a lot about brokerage and other charges

 I have seen a lot of people worrying too much about their brokerage account.
-Where should I open my demat and trading account?
+Where should I open my Demat and trading account?
 How much will be the brokerage?
 Which is the cheapest broker for beginners? etc.

-It’s same as a batsman in Cricket worrying too much about his ‘bat’ than how he is actually going to perform.
-Well, it’s true that bat is an important part of your performance.
+It’s the same as a batsman in Cricket worrying too much about his ‘bat’ than how he is actually going to perform.
+Well, it’s true that the bat is an important part of your performance.
 However, the batsman can always change his bat if he plays well.

 In the same way, your first broker need not be your last broker.
 You can always change your broker anytime if you are not satisfied with the services.
 Focus more on selecting stocks than selecting brokers.